 1. Boosting Employee Retention Reduces Costs

-Job postings, candidate screenings, background checks, possible recruiter pay or referral fees: These are just some of the expenses associated with hiring — and this is all before you even get someone in the door.
+Job postings, candidate screenings, background checks, possible recruiter pay or referral fees: These are just some of the expenses associated with hiring.
 Then, your organization will need to make expenditures on training, onboarding, corporate equipment, credentials and more.
 If your new hire doesn’t stick around, all of that investment is lost.
-With all the costs tallied, replacing an entry-level employee could cost as much as 90 percent of their salary, while replacing higher-level executives might cost more than double their salary.
-Keeping employees longer means reducing your hiring costs.
-Hanging on to your employees saves money.
+Keeping employees longer means reducing your hiring costs and saving money.

 2. Longer Employee Tenure Means a More Productive, Experienced Team